-To ensure that your child gets good-quality services and supports, NDIS providers should:
+Here are things NDIS providers should do to ensure that your child gets good-quality services and supports:

-- supply only services that they’re qualified and trained to supply – for example, your child’s speech therapist should just focus on your child’s speech and not offer support in areas they’re not qualified in
+- Supply only services that they’re qualified and trained to supply – for example, your child’s speech therapist should focus only on communication, eating, swallowing and so on.

-- be honest, clear and realistic with you – for example, your child’s NDIS provider should explain how a therapy will help your child reach their NDIS goals
+- Be honest, clear and realistic with you – for example, your child’s NDIS provider should explain how a therapy will help your child work towards their NDIS goals.

 Respectful NDIS services and supports

-To ensure that your child gets respectful services and supports, NDIS providers should:
+Here are things NDIS providers should do to ensure that your child gets respectful services and supports:

-- give you, your child and your child’s other carers information that you can understand – for example, NDIS providers might organise an interpreter to explain a therapy in your family’s language
+- Give information that you, your child and your child’s other carers can understand – for example, NDIS providers might organise an interpreter to explain a therapy in your family’s language.

-- respect your child’s privacy by keeping conversations focused on your child’s therapeutic goals – for example, if your child has two mums, your child’s therapist shouldn’t ask questions about how your child was conceived.
+- Respect your child’s privacy by keeping conversations focused on your child’s therapy goals – for example, if your child has 2 mothers, your child’s therapist shouldn’t ask questions about how your child was conceived.

 Being respectful is about making sure that providers use language and offer information that relates to the experiences of all families, including LGBTIQ+ families, single-parent families, blended families and so on.
-For example, posters and handouts could include images of families with two mums and two dads, or families from diverse cultural backgrounds.
+For example, posters and handouts could include images of families with 2 mums and 2 dads or families from diverse cultural backgrounds.

 Safe NDIS services and supports

-To ensure that your child gets safe services and supports, NDIS providers should:
+Here are things NDIS providers should do to ensure that your child gets safe services and supports:

-- provide an emotionally safe space – for example, you should feel comfortable to share information about your cultural background, any trauma you or your child have experienced, or your experiences parenting a gender-diverse child or being part of a rainbow family.
+- Provide an emotionally safe space – for example, you should feel comfortable to share information about your cultural background, any trauma your child or you have experienced, or your experiences parenting a gender-diverse child or being part of a LGBTQ+ family.

 Safety is also about protecting your child from harm, including physical violence, verbal aggression, sexual abuse, insults, humiliation and neglect.
 The law says that NDIS providers must take all reasonable steps to prevent these forms of harm from affecting your child.